 USGS East-Coast Sediment Analysis: Procedures, Database, and GIS Data

-By McMullen, K.Y., Paskevich, V.F., and Poppe, L.J.
+By K.Y.
+McMullen, V.F.
+Paskevich, and, L.J.
+Poppe

-Data on this publication are provided with geographic coordinates to allow the data to be integrated into a Geographic Information System (GIS).
+Data in this publication are provided with geographic coordinates to allow the data to be integrated into a Geographic Information System (GIS).
 A GIS is defined as a system of hardware and software to support the display, manipulation, and analysis of spatial data for mapping and complex data solving.
 This integrated package provides researchers the ability to integrate, analyze and map the various datasets to help with economic and social policy-making decisions regarding the environment.

-McMullen, K.Y., Paskevich, V.F., and Poppe, L.J., 2011, GIS data catalog (version 2.2), in Poppe, L.J., Williams, S.J., and Paskevich, V.F., eds., 2005, USGS east-coast sediment analysis: Procedures, database, and GIS data, U.S. Geological Survey Open-File Report 2005-1001, available online at http://woodshole.er.usgs.gov/openfile/of2005-1001/htmldocs/datacatalog.htm.
+McMullen, K.Y., Paskevich, V.F., and Poppe, L.J., 2014, GIS data catalog, in Poppe, L.J., McMullen, K.Y., Williams, S.J., and Paskevich, V.F., eds., 2014, USGS east-coast sediment analysis: Procedures, database, and GIS data (ver.
+3.0, November 2014), U.S. Geological Survey Open-File Report 2005-1001, http://pubs.usgs.gov/of/2005/1001/.

 Federal Geographic Data Committee (FGDC) metadata for the individual data layers is provided in three versions (HTML, FAQ, text).
 Selecting associated metadata files from the table below will open the information in a new browser window.
-An "Extensible Markup Languge" (XML) version of the metadata are also available in the individual data directories.
-This version of the metadata is made available for use with ESRI's ArcCatalog software.
+An Esri Extensible Markup Languge (XML) version of the metadata are also available in the individual data directories.
+This version of the metadata is made available for use with Esri's ArcCatalog software.